 Factors Impacting Compensation: The Role of an Experienced Personal Injury Lawyer

 Generally, the more severe the injury, the higher the compensation awarded.
-Younger victims may receive higher compensation for non-economic damages due to the longer impact on their lives.
+Younger victims may receive higher compensation for non-economic damages because the impact on their lives is longer.
 Victims with physically demanding jobs may receive higher compensation for lost wages and loss of earning capacity.

-If the defendant’s actions were particularly reckless or intentional, the amount of punitive damages awarded may be higher.
-Additionally, if the victim is found to be partially at fault for the accident, their injury settlement compensation may be reduced based on the percentage of fault assigned to them.
-Gathering substantial evidence to support a suffering claim is crucial in proving non-economic damages like chronic pain and emotional distress.
+If the defendantโs actions were particularly reckless or intentional, the amount of punitive damages awarded may be higher.
+Additionally, if the victim is found partially at fault for the accident, their injury settlement may be reduced by the percentage of fault assigned to them.
+Gathering substantial evidence to support a suffering claim is crucial to proving non-economic damages such as chronic pain and emotional distress.

 How Long Do You Have to File a Personal Injury Lawsuit in Texas?

 In Texas, the statute of limitations for personal injury lawsuits is two years from the date of the injury.
-You have two years from the accident date to file a lawsuit.
+You have 2 years from the date of the accident to file a lawsuit.
 If you fail to file within this time frame, you may lose your right to seek compensation.
-Some exceptions can impact the deadlines for a claim.
-Contact a personal injury lawyer near you for answers to your case.
+Some exceptions can affect a claimโs deadlines.
+Contact a Texas personal injury lawyer near you for answers to your case.

 Conclusion